Republicans in Congress line up behind Trump after he says FBI searched Mar-a-Lago - NewsBreak

 Republicans in Congress line up behind Trump after he says FBI searched Mar-a-Lago

-PALM BEACH, FL - AUGUST 08: Secret Service and Palm Beach police are seen in front of the home of former President Donald Trump at Mar-A-Lago on August 8, 2022 in Palm Beach, Florida.
-The FBI raided the home to retrieve classified White House documents.
+Secret Service and Palm Beach police are seen in front of the home of former President Donald Trump at Mar-A-Lago on Aug.
+8, 2022 in Palm Beach, Florida.
+The FBI searched the home to retrieve classified White House documents.
 (Photo by Eva Marie Uzcategui/Getty Images)

 Republicans in Congress fumed Tuesday in reaction to former President Donald Trump’s Monday evening statement that the FBI executed a search warrant at Mar-a-Lago, his home in Palm Beach, Florida.